Joystream/helpdesk/roles/content-curator-lead/README.md

                                            later)
 ```

-Note that although some values are stated as `u128` or other confusing types, you should provide plaintext or numbers, and the CLI will convert them for you.
+Note that although some values are stated as `u128` or other confusing types, you should provide a plaintext or numbers, and the CLI will convert them for you.
 Once this command is run, the prompts to set up the opening are *somewhat* self-explanatory.
 Feel free to ask, or give it a try with a --dryRun first :)

 If successfully submitted, you can look at your Opening using the `working-groups:opening <WGOPENINGID> -g curators`, which returns something like: